witnesschain/witnesschain/README.md

 ## GitHub

-You can also find our code in [the WitnessChain GitHub repositories](https://github.com/witnesschain).
+You can also find our code [on the WitnessChain GitHub](https://github.com/witnesschain/witnesschain).